 A decentralized exchange has some combination of decentralized properties.
 At the moment this most likely means some mix of

 on-blockchain trade clearing,

-For a decentralized exchange to be successful, it has to be developed on a high-throughput protocol like Radix which have fast settlement time and can scale to support millions of transactions per second.
+For a decentralized exchange to be successful, it has to be developed on a high-throughput protocol like Radix which has fast settlement time and can scale to rival modern centralized exchanges and clearing houses.